 If normal communications fail, the UHF Citizen’s Band radio network UHF-CB Channel 10 is designated as the alternative initial contact for use in a disaster event, or when standard communications such as landlines and mobiles have failed.

-The Tablelands Local Disaster Management Group will make information available for the public on how best to react to the situation via media releases, updates on our webite and social media sites including Facebook and Twitter.
+The Tablelands Local Disaster Management Group will make information available for the public on how best to react to the situation via media releases, updates on our website and our Facebook page.
 Subscribe to these sites and also register for the Early Warning Network to keep informed of potential disaster scenarios and public safety information.

 Information on useful websites and contact points for key agencies are included in emergency contacts.